*Editor's note: This article was originally published April 10 and updated April 14 with new information.

 The increase in exhibitors for bauma 2025 helps demonstrate the tradeshow world is getting back on its feet though.
 This was first evident to me at CONEXPO-CON/AGG and IFPE 2023 which was one of the busiest I've experienced yet, and other events I've been to since then have been equally as busy, making it feel like there has been a return to 'normalcy' in the tradeshow world.

-Four days into the show and this edition of bauma is also demonstrating the returned appetite for in-person events.
-Attendees were lined up waiting to enter the show each day, as can be seen in the picture below, while booths and aisles have been filled in each hall I've walked through as well.
+This edition of bauma demonstrated the returned appetite for in-person events.
+Attendees were lined up waiting to enter the show each day, as can be seen in the picture below, while booths and aisles were filled in each hall I've walked through as well.
+Messe München reports that about 600,000 visitors from 200 countries and regions attended bauma 2025, which is more in line with the 2019 edition that welcomed 627,603; the 2022 show saw just over 495,000 visitors.

-Many exhibitors I spoke to noted how busy the show has been throughout the week, with one indicating its probably the best bauma their company has experienced in all they years they have been attending.
+Many exhibitors I spoke to noted how busy the show was throughout the week, with one indicating its probably the best bauma their company has experienced in all the years they have been attending.

 Among the many highlights of attending bauma is seeing all of the newest construction and mining equipment in person.
 The outdoor lots contain some of the most impressive machines with large mining shovels and towering cranes among the equipment on display.